 Wonders of the Solar System airs on The Science Channel on Thursdays at 9 PM ET.

-While in Los Angeles last week to promote Wonders of the Solar System, Dr. Cox graciously sat down with ScriptPhD.com to discuss the show and his views on space exploration.
-Take a listen to our illuminating and very exclusive podcast below:
+While in Los Angeles to promote Wonders of the Solar System, Dr. Cox graciously sat down with ScriptPhD.com to discuss the show and his views on space exploration.
+Among our discussion topics:

 ScriptPhD.com covers science and technology in entertainment, media and advertising.
 Hire our consulting company for creative content development.